 Galatians 2:14 “But when I saw that they are not walking in line according to the truth of the gospel, I said to Peter before all, “If you being a Jew live like a Gentile, and not like a Jew, why do you compel the Gentiles to Judaize?”

 I have found that many people who profess to be agnostic or atheistic in belief, have a history of some experience within a religious setting.
-The testimonies I hear have been various in experience but common in principle.
+The testimonies I hear have been broad in experience but common in principle.

 Enter the Lamb of God.….